1941 NSWRFL season: Premiership final

 In a tough encounter the Dragons won their first ever premiership in their twenty-first season in the competition.
 St. George captain-coach Neville Smith was knocked out after a heavy tackle early in the match.
 Smith recovered and scored 13 points through one try and five goals.

 Along with Smith, St. George centre Gordon Hart also gave a sparkling display of free-running rugby league.
 Recently enlisted in the AIF, Hart had been given permission to leave barracks to participate in the finals.

 In another incident Easts’ prop Jack Arnold and Saints’ lock Bill Tyquin were sent off after an almighty punch up.
 Tyquin, a Queensland representative who would later captain Australia, played only the 1941 war-time season in Sydney while he was stationed there on duty with the AIF.

-It was to prove to be the final match in the stellar, record-setting career of Easts’ Dave Brown who at twenty-nine years of age announced his retirement at game’s end.
+It was to prove to be the final match in the record-setting career of Easts’ Dave Brown who at twenty-nine years of age announced his retirement at game’s end.